openbsd/src/gnu/llvm/tools/clang/docs/AttributeReference.rst

 control-flow statements like ``break;``, so it can be placed in most places where ``break;`` can, but only if there are no statements on the execution path between it and the next switch label.

+By default, Clang does not warn on unannotated fallthrough from one ``switch`` case to another.
+Diagnostics on fallthrough without a corresponding annotation can be enabled with the ``-Wimplicit-fallthrough`` argument.

 Here is an example: